LucDupAtGitHub/PDBP/README.md

 ### Introduction

 The next computation transformer (and corresponding program transformer) that we describe is `trait ReadingTransformer` that is used to add the *reading* capability to programs.
 Groundbraking [Simplicity](https://infoscience.epfl.ch/record/229878/files/simplicitly_1.pdf) work by Martin Odersky introduces *implicit functions*.
 In his POPL article, Martin Odersky argues that implicit functions can be used to *replace* the reader monad.
-Since our goal is to provide an program description DSL we *do* add *reading* as an *explicit* programming capability taking advantage of implicit functions to greatly *simplify* the definition of `trait ReadingTransformer` *a lot*.
+Since our goal is to provide a program description DSL we *do* add *reading* as an *explicit* programming capability taking advantage of implicit functions to greatly *simplify* the definition of `trait ReadingTransformer`.
 Moreover implicit functions greatly improve the *performance* of the *meaning* of *reading*.

 Implicit functions replace boilerplate repetition of `implicit` *parameters* by an *implicitly* available *global* `val`.
-You may argue that this is *going back in time* since, already years ago, using globals was considered to be harmful.
+You may argue that this is *going back in time* since, for years, using globals has been considered to be harmful.
 In fact, instead it is *going back to the future* since

  - those globals are *immutable* `val`'s rather than *mutable* `var`'s (much less prone to harmful code),
- - those globals are *only* available in bodies of members having a *type* that *reflects their availability*.
+ - more important, those globals are *only* available in bodies of members having a *type* that *reflects their availability*.

 ### `ReadingTransformer`